 Out of Shielding Gas

-If you’re MIG welding with gas (GMAW) and start to run, the gas shielding around the arc will fail and you’ll start to get popping and oxidation in the weld.
-At first this won’t be immediately apparent, but the gas flow drops the problem will get worse.
+If you’re MIG welding with gas (GMAW) and start to run out, the gas shielding around the arc will fail and you’ll start to get popping and oxidation in the weld.
+At first this won’t be immediately apparent, but as the gas flow drops the problem will get worse.
 It’s critical to stop and replenish your gas supply, rather than continue on welding when this happens.